MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 -   Consider whether there are features of your app that don’t make sense on a small mobile screen.
 There may also be areas that don’t make sense on a stationary desktop machine and require a mobile device to light up.
 For example, most scenarios around [location](https://msdn.microsoft.com/library/windows/apps/mt219698) imply a mobile device.

--   Consider how you'll accommodate multiple input modalities.
+-   Consider how you'll accommodate multiple kinds of input.
 See the [Guidelines for interactions](https://msdn.microsoft.com/library/windows/apps/dn611861) to learn how users can interact with your app by using [Cortana](https://msdn.microsoft.com/library/windows/apps/dn974233), [Speech](https://msdn.microsoft.com/library/windows/apps/dn596121), [Touch interactions](https://msdn.microsoft.com/library/windows/apps/hh465370), the [Touch keyboard](https://msdn.microsoft.com/library/windows/apps/hh972345) and more.

     See the [Guidelines for text and text input](https://msdn.microsoft.com/library/windows/apps/dn611864) for more tradition interaction experiences.